We are using a combination of a small number of people + software + servers and robots.

 We are promoting a new era of company management.

-Capitalism is a competition, company management is also a competition, life may be a competition too.
+Capitalism is competition, running a company is competition, and life may be competition too.

-It's a competition to work hard for something, to compete with someone else, to play to your strengths and eliminate your weaknesses, maybe even to fight yourself.
+It is a competition to achieve something, to compete with someone else in a friendly competition, to play to your strengths and eliminate your weaknesses, and maybe even to fight against yourself.

-I'd like to dig a little deeper about competition and write about the state of the strategy.
+I would like to delve a little deeper into competition and write about the state of strategy.

-The skeleton of competition can be extracted as "multiple players under a common set of rules to achieve a goal and decide who is better or worse," with qualification exams being the most obvious example.
+If you take out the skeleton of competition, it becomes "multiple players aiming for a goal under a common set of rules to determine superiority or inferiority," with qualification exams being the most obvious example.

-The conditions of the exam, including subject matter and date, are communicated fairly to multiple players, and the scores earned on the day's test determine whether they pass or fail.
+The terms and conditions of the test, such as subject, date and time, are fairly known to multiple players, and the score earned on the day of the test determines whether the player passes or fails.

-The rules are also clear and the goals are clear.
+The rules are clear and the goal is clear.

-However, there are hidden prerequisites here, and tweaking them reveals a different aspect to the competition.
+But there is a hidden premise here, and tweaking it reveals a different side to the competition.

-It's time to pre-determine the rules and eliminate or change the presence of someone who is arbitrating after the goal.
+That's when you set the rules in advance and eliminate or change the presence of someone ruling after the goal.

-In the case of certification exams, this means that you will be on the side that changes the content of the exam and the organization itself that decides whether you pass or fail.
+In the case of certification exams, this means being on the side of changing the very organization that determines the content of the exams and whether they pass or fail.

-The rule change itself is that the field of competition becomes a field of competition.
+This means that the rule change itself becomes a field of competition.

-Of course, changing the rules is not just a matter of changing the rules, because no one can be a rule changer if no one believes in them.
+Of course, it is not just a matter of changing the rules, because changing the rules is not a game changer if no one believes in it.

-Just looking at the two competitions roughly, I feel that the way to survive them = strategy is ultimately about timing.
+Just by looking at the two types of competition, I feel that the way to survive them, or strategy, is ultimately timing.

-When do you fight within the predetermined rules and when do you fight towards changing the rules?
+When do we fight within the rules that are set, and when do we fight with those who change the rules?

-No matter how great your skills are stacked up, they become meaningless after the rules change, and even a bare-bones skill is better than zero right after the rules change.
+No matter how many great skills you build up, they will be meaningless after the rules change, and right after the rules change, even a simple skill is better than nothing.

-As we move forward in our thinking from competition to strategy, we may wonder who we are really competing with.
+As we move our thinking from competition to strategy, we sometimes wonder who we are really competing with.

-On a long time horizon, other companies and others are only a small part of what you see.
+In the long run, the other companies and people you see are only a small part of the picture.